Stutthof trials: Later trials

 In mid-1950s, a number of Nazi concentration camp commandants were sentenced to jail for supervising the murder of Jewish prisoners in gas chambers between 1942–1944, including Otto Knott, Otto Haupt and Bernard Lüdtke.

 In 2017, the prosecution of two former Stutthof camp guards from Borken and Wuppertal commenced.
 The Wuppertal accused denied the allegations and declared that he was not present during the killings, and did not notice anything about it.

 In November 2018, Johann Rehbogen from Borken was tried in court for serving at Stutthof camp from June 1942 to September 1944.
 In December 2018, the trial was suspended, since the convict had to be hospitalized for serious heart and kidney problems.
-On February 25, 2019, it was announced that the trial is unlikely to be restarted due to the poor health conditions of the defendant.
+On 25 February 2019, it was announced that the trial is unlikely to be restarted due to the poor health conditions of the defendant.

 In October 2019, Bruno Dey from Hamburg was accused of contributing to the killings of 5,230 prisoners at Stutthof camp between 1944 and 1945.
 However, he was tried in a juvenile court due to being about 17 at that time.
 In July 2020, he was convicted of 5,232 counts of accessory to murder by the Hamburg state court, and was also convicted of one count of accessory to attempted murder.

-In 2021, Irmgard Furchner a German former concentration camp secretary and stenographer at Stutthof, where she worked for camp commandant Paul-Werner Hoppe, was charged with 11,412 counts of accessory to murder and 18 additional counts of accessory to attempted murder, On December 20, 2022 she was found guilty and sentenced to a suspended jail term of two years.
+In 2021, Irmgard Furchner, a German former concentration camp secretary and stenographer at Stutthof who worked for camp commandant Paul-Werner Hoppe, was charged with 11,412 counts of accessory to murder and 18 additional counts of accessory to attempted murder, On 20 December 2022, she was found guilty and sentenced to a suspended jail term of two years.
+On 20 August 2024, the German Federal Court of Justice would reject Furchner's appeal and uphold her conviction.